Johannes Matthaeus Koelz: Trouble

 He had forty-eight hours in which to leave the country.
-Koelz had recently completed eleven paintings of a twelve painting Stations of the Cross series for the little church in Hohenbrunn, which had had been scheduled for consecration on 16 October 1938.
+Koelz had recently completed eleven paintings of a twelve painting Stations of the Cross series for the little church in Hohenbrunn, which had been scheduled for consecration on 16 October 1938.
 He would be unable to participate in the ceremony, however.
 After receiving the warning from Inspector Müller he went home, grabbed his gun and took the family's much loved dog for her final walk.
 He would never forget the look of trusting incomprehension that appeared on her face after he fired the shot.
 He returned home by a long and indirect route, hoping that his wife and children should not see his uncontrolled weeping.
 He then took his vast "Du Sollst Nicht Töten" anti-war triptych to the local saw-mill where it was cut into sixteen or twenty sections by Andreas Kappich, the son of his friend who at that time still owned the sawmill.
 The anti-war message of the triptych was no longer acceptable to the government.
 The sections were distributed among friends and relations.
 Most remain lost.
-Meanwhile, Johannes Koelz, accompanied by his wife, their teenage son, and their infant daughter and made theier way to the frontier with Austria, still a separate country at this point.
+Meanwhile, Johannes Koelz, accompanied by his wife, their teenage son, and their infant daughter and made their way to the frontier with Austria, still a separate country at this point.
 During his time in the army in the early 1920s he had undertaken border duty, so he knew all the crossing points and the likely locations for the stationing of border guards.
 Koelz was convinced that Austria would soon be incorporated into Germany (as in March 1938 it was), so they continued on, crossing illegally into Czechoslovakia.
 They made their home, for a time, in Prague.
 They found a small apartment for which they were obliged to pay three month's rent in advance, which virtually exhausted their funds.
 Koelz with his wife and their two children lived under circumstances of severe poverty even though, despite the problematic times through which they were living, Koelz continued to receive a steady trickle of portrait commissions.
 It was nevertheless a time during which, as Siegfried Koelz later recalled, one British pound sent by Clothilde (the middle of Claire Koelz's three daughters, who had already escaped to England) would keep the family fed for a week.